 Next to Germany’s capital Berlin, Munich is also a popular destination for Norwegians.
-According to DigoPaul, the city is considered by many to be the most beautiful in Germany, and the city with the most architectural masterpieces.
+The city is considered by many to be the most beautiful in Germany, and the city with the most architectural masterpieces.
 At the same time, the city is well known for its beer culture , and the annual October festival attracts tourists and beer-thirsty people from all over the world.
 Many people choose to travel here because of the historical feel you get here that other big cities lack.

-With its close location to the Alps, Munich is not the number one summer destination for sun-hungry Norwegians.
+With its close location to the Alps, according to Abbreviation Finder, Munich is not the number one summer destination for sun-hungry Norwegians.
 The temperatures can be compared with the summer in Norwegian Eastern Norway, and you prefer to travel here in the period May to September – unless you want to see the festival in October.
 The city is home to almost 1.5 million Germans, and is consequently the third largest city in the country.

 Recommended hotels in Munich